 - Go to https://open.spotify.com/ on their phone’s web browser (Google Chrome in my case)

 - Create a link on the Home screen which they can use

 With this they can now each listen to their favorite tracks on my family plan.

-The only drawback is that the playback is sometimes a little bit flaky, when the phone gets into lock mode.
+- Playback is sometimes a little bit flaky, when the phone gets into lock mode

 With this, my kids now can listen to their favorite music all day long, which is what I paid for, right?